Bachelor of Science in Nursing—RN-to-BSN

 4. All required health and safety documentation must remain current according to Purdue Global policy.
 Specific requirements are listed in the School of Nursing Handbook.

-5. You are responsible for arranging and paying for your own transportation, housing, and availability to attend the clinical or practicum experiences.
+5. You are responsible for arranging and paying for your own transportation, housing, and availability to attend the clinical experiences.

 7. You are expected to conduct yourself in a professional manner and maintain a safe environment.
 If a faculty member and/or agency consider you to be in violation of either one of these requirements, you may be removed from the facility or setting and may receive a failing grade for the course if the course outcomes are not met.
 Unprofessional and/or unsafe practices will be reviewed by the administrative staff as needed.